sppunderreview/PSSO/README.md

 # Artifact - Scalable Program Clone Search Through Spectral Analyss

-The artifact houses a purposely-built framework for clone search method comparison.
+The artifact is a purposely-built framework for clone search method comparison.

-The framework is easily extensible and can be tweaked to carry out new measurements.
+It is easily extensible and can be tweaked to carry out new measurements.

 ## Requirements